ChuckFerrando/ChuckFerrando/README.md

 # Repository Direction

-Each repository in this portfolio is intended to function as part of a broader architecture library.
+Each repository in this portfolio is intended to function as part of a broader architecture library rather than as a standalone personal project.

 The repositories are being developed to demonstrate: